Christian Courageous Advocacy

 - One girl asked that instead of receiving birthday presents that people make a donation to the Donkey Sanctuary to support this charity.

-- Another girl was brave enough to cut her hair and donate it to the Little Princess Trust.
+- We have had a number of children brave enough to cut their hair and donate it to the Little Princess Trust.

 - One boy wanted to raise awareness for epilepsy and not only organised a raffle but also went on a 10 mile sponsored cycle ride.